St John's Wood: Origin

+Boundaries

+St John's Wood is bounded to the north and east by Boundary Road and Avenue Road respectively, both of which also form the boundary between the City of Westminster and the London Borough of Camden.
+To the west, Maida Vale marks the division between St John's Wood and the neighbouring district of the same name.
+The southern edge is defined by the Regent's Canal, meaning the area's southernmost streets include Aberdeen Place, Lodge Road, the western end of Prince Albert Road and the northernmost tips of Lisson Grove and Park Road.
+The small network of streets between Avenue Road, St Edmund's Terrace, Ormonde Terrace and Prince Albert Road, all which lie within the City of Westminster, are also often included.

 Built environment

 St John's Wood was among the first London suburbs with lower-density villa housing and frequent avenues but fewer communal garden squares.
 Most of the villas have since been subdivided and replaced by small apartment blocks or terraces.
 This pattern of development has made it one of the most expensive areas of London.

 Lord's Cricket Ground, home of Middlesex County Cricket Club and Marylebone Cricket Club (MCC), is an international test cricket ground known as the Home of Cricket on account of its role as the original headquarters of cricket.

 Abbey Road Studios is located on Abbey Road, where the Beatles recorded, notably the Abbey Road album, the cover of which features the band crossing the road.

 RAK Studios, founded by producer Mickie Most, is located near Regent's Park.
 A number of notable songs were recorded there, including the Thompson Twins' "Hold Me Now", Johnny Hates Jazz's "Shattered Dreams", Kim Wilde's "Kids in America" and Big Country's "In a Big Country".
-The studios have a Nubian Jak Community Trust plaque for Errol Brown, who recorded there as lead singer for Hot Chocolate.
+Additionally, the music video for "Teddy Picker" by Arctic Monkeys was filmed here.
+The studios also have a Nubian Jak Community Trust plaque for Errol Brown, who recorded there as lead singer for Hot Chocolate.

 St. John's Wood Church Grounds contains the only nature reserve in the City of Westminster.
 Much of the neighbourhood is covered by a conservation area, a small part of which extends into neighbouring Camden.